| Read Time: 4 minutes

 Plaintiffs can establish visible intoxication with eyewitness testimony and even video surveillance footage.

 Plaintiffs can also use expert testimony to establish the patron’s blood-alcohol level.
+This may corroborate the eyewitness testimony that the patron ws visibly intoxicated.

-The Intoxication Caused Plaintiff’s Injuries
+The Intoxication Proximately Caused Plaintiff’s Injuries

 How Can Establishments Protect Themselves?